 The situation at Wutung on the border with Indonesia remains tense following recent clashes between the OPM (Free Papua Movement) and the Indonesian authorities.
 There have been reports that the Indonesian military and the OPM have been engaging in gun battles.
 In response the Papua New Guinean government has strengthened its defence units at its Wutung border post.
 You should take extreme care and be prepared for possible sudden closure of the border crossing.
 See Border areas

 Papua New Guinea is prone to seasonal natural disasters including tropical cyclones and flash flooding.
+Monitor the latest weather reports.
+Recent bad weather across the Highland Provinces and West New Britain has caused landslides, flooding and roads and bridges to be washed away.
 See Natural disasters

 There is a high level of serious crime.
 Law and order is poor or very poor in many parts of the country.
 Pay close attention to your personal security, particularly after dark, and monitor the media for possible new security risks.
 See Crime and Local Travel